-Corporate and general information disseminated by the Office of the Secretary is presented in a clear, complete, and unbiased manner, and in a context that enhances usability to the intended audience.
+Corporate and general information disseminated by TA is presented in a clear, complete, and unbiased manner, and in a context that enhances usability to the intended audience.
 The sources of the disseminated information are identified to the extent possible, consistent with confidentiality, privacy, and security considerations and protections, and taking into account timely presentation, the medium of dissemination, and the importance of the information, balanced against the resources required and the time available.

-Information disseminated by the Office of the Secretary is reliable and accurate to an acceptable degree of error as determined by factors such as the importance of the information, the intended use, time sensitivity, expected degree of permanence, relation to the primary mission(s) of the disseminating office, and the context of the dissemination, balanced against the resources required and the time available.
+Information disseminated by TA is reliable and accurate to an acceptable degree of error as determined by factors such as the importance of the information, the intended use, time sensitivity, expected degree of permanence, relation to the primary mission(s) of the disseminating office, and the context of the dissemination, balanced against the resources required and the time available.
 A body of information is considered to be reliable if experience shows it to be generally accurate.
-Accurate information, in the case of nonscientific, non-financial, non-statistical information, means information which is reasonably determined to be factually correct in the view of the disseminating office as of the time of dissemination.
+Accurate information, in the case of non-scientific, non-financial, non- statistical information, means information which is reasonably determined to be factually correct in the view of the disseminating office as of the time of dissemination.